kudobuilder/operators/repository/spark/docs/latest/security.md

 Spark supports authentication for RPC channels (protocol between Spark processes), which allows secure communication between driver and executors and also adds a possibility to enable network encryption between Spark processes.
-For more information refer to the official Spark documentation: [official Spark documentation](https://spark.apache.org/docs/latest/security.html#encryption)
+For more information refer to the [official Spark documentation](https://spark.apache.org/docs/latest/security.html#encryption).

 #### Authentication and encryption
 To enable authentication for RPC, the following configuration is required: